IADR Neuroscience Wiley-Blackwell Publishing Young Investigator Research Award

 The three winners of the Award will be invited to attend the IADR Neuroscience group business meeting taking place during the IADR General Session, at which they will receive the Awards.
 The cash Awards will be given at a later date (usually 3-4 weeks after the meeting) and the engraved plaque and diplomas will be mailed to the award recipients after the meeting.

-Abstract and supporting documents must be sent no later than the IADR abstract deadline of January 13, 2014 to:
+Abstract and supporting documents must be sent no later than the IADR abstract deadline of October 7, 2014 to

 List of previous 1st prize Recipients: